-6.0 IMPLEMENTATION
+6.0 Implementation

-The implementation of both point (WLA) and non-point (LA) source components of the TMDL are necessary in order to bring about the required reductions in FC bacteria loading to Caw Caw Swamp and its tributaries in order to meet water quality standards.
+The implementation of both point (WLA) and non-point (LA) source components of the TMDL are necessary in order to meet water quality standard.
 Using existing authorities and mechanisms, an implementation plan providing information on how point and non point sources of pollution are being abated or may be abated in order to meet water quality standards is provided.
 Sections 6.1.1-6.1.7 presented below correspond with sections 3.1.1-3.2.5 of the source assessment presented in the TMDL document.
-As the implementation strategy progresses, DHEC may continue to monitor the effectiveness of implementation measures and evaluate water quality where deemed appropriate.
+As the implementation strategy progresses, DHEC will continue to monitor the effectiveness of implementation measures and evaluate water quality where deemed appropriate.